blockspacer/CXXCTP/README.md

 Using similar approach you can apply multiple soure code transformation steps to same `class` / `struct` / e.t.c.

-## How to add custom code transformation
+## How to add custom code transformation rules
 Add your function to `resources/ctp_scripts/app_loop.cpp`

 Add your function name `to resources/ctp_scripts/ctp_registry.cpp`